flusterql/opushon/README.md

 ## Structure of the document

-The body structure is a hash, where each key is a HTTP method (in uppercase) and each value is a sub-hash composed of the key below:
+The body structure MUST be a hash where each key is a HTTP method (in uppercase) and each value is a sub-hash composed by the sub-keys below.
+When a sub-key is missing, its default value is assigned.

 ### `title`